-"The PIUP toolbox has supported the Municipality of Bissau to bring together key stakeholders to forge a common and shared city sustainable development vision - Bissau 2030, which will guide its development towards a more inclusive, sustainable and resilient future."
-Mr. Vladimir Vieira Fernandes, General-Director of Territorial Planning, Ministry of Infrastructure, Housing and Urbanism, Government of Guinea-Bissau "The PIUP toolbox is a crucial guide for local governments of small and intermediate cities to understand the requirements of the planning processes and facilitate a new generation of urban plans focused on implementation and action."
+"Our City Plans Toolbox has supported the Municipality of Bissau to bring together key stakeholders to forge a common and shared city sustainable development vision - Bissau 2030, which will guide its development towards a more inclusive, sustainable and resilient future."
+Mr. Vladimir Vieira Fernandes, General-Director of Territorial Planning, Ministry of Infrastructure, Housing and Urbanism, Government of Guinea-Bissau "Our City Plans Toolbox is a crucial guide for local governments of small and intermediate cities to understand the requirements of the planning processes and facilitate a new generation of urban plans focused on implementation and action."
 Mr. Fernando Marangoni, Secretary State of Housing, São Paulo State Government, Brazil

-D.7.
+Participatory Workshop in Belo Horizonte, Brazil. © UN-Habitat D.7.
 Spatial Development Framework

 Summary: Technical support for the grounding of National Urban Policies or similar national development policies/strategies in the territory and the formulation of subsequent action plans.
 The Spatial Development Framework (SDF) is a participatory territorial planning method to assist national, regional and local governments to make spatially informed strategic decisions to achieve policies, plans or strategies.
 UN-Habitat deploys this tool to support the identification of a system of cities in a given territory based on a socio-economic and spatial analysis, and for prioritization of investments in the territory to better guide the urbanization process.

 Challenges addressed: Urban sprawl, growing informal settlements and unbalanced territorial inequalities are all worsened by a lack of harmony between national budgeting and spatial planning.

-What UN-Habitat can offer: UN-Habitat is uniquely placed to recommend evidence-based priority investments to re-distribute functions in different cities to re-balance territorial inequalities and avoid rapid slum growth.
+What UN-Habitat can offer.
+UN-Habitat is uniquely placed to recommend evidence-based priority investments to re-distribute functions in different cities to re-balance territorial inequalities and avoid rapid slum growth.
 UN-Habitat mainstreams coordination and facilitates dialogue on spatial investments among different tiers of government, engages potential donors and involves academia.
-This SDF support also creates linkages between an evidencebased diagnostic, policy orientations and territorial investments triggering urbanisation processes.
+This SDF support also creates linkages between an evidence-based diagnostic, policy orientations and territorial investments triggering urbanisation processes.
 UN-Habitat is also developing a National Spatial Strategy Guide to assist countries in linking spatial strategies to identify where urban acupuncture projects and policy initiatives are most impactful in meeting the objectives of national and subnational urban policies.
 Duration of support: Phase A (launching and preparation phase) typically takes 1-3 months; Phase B (analytical phase) typically takes 3-4 months; Phase C (planning phase) typically takes 3-4 months.
 Previous applications: The SDF is relevant for developing countries and has thus far been applied in Sudan, Rwanda, Nampula, Mozambique, Myanmar, Laos, Cabo Verde and Guinea-Bissau.
 Sudan is using the SDF UN-Habitat has prepared for Darfur to attract investments.
 Rwanda has sponsored the SDF at 100 per cent and aims at institutionalizing the method.
 See (link/webpage) for further examples of the successes that these countries have had in utilizing the SDF.
 Spatial development framework of Rwanda

-ata Sources: Instituto Nacional de Estadística (INE), Instituto Nacional de Estudos e Pesquisas (INEP), Direcção General de Estradas e Pontes, UN Habitat, DIVA-4 isclaimer: The designations employed and the oppendixto of material on this, man do not imple the expression of any opinion whatspeer on the mart of the Second

 Resulting spatial structure of Guinea-Bissau

 TESTIMONY

 "This is the first time that such a spatial planning product could be carried out in this war-torn area."

 Mr. Ali H. Al-Za'tari,

 United Nations Resident Coordinator of Sudan when presented with the Darfur SDF

 "I would like to see this process institutionalized as a way to ensure it becomes a permanent tool for our national spatial planning."

 Ms. Patricie Uwase,

 Permanent Secretary of the Ministry of Infrastructure of Rwanda

 FOR FURTHER INFORMATION

 Regional Spatial Planning Strategy of Darfur

 The Spatial Development Framework to facilitate urban management in countries with weak planning systems

 E.1.
 National Housing Strategies